chinasatokolo/MediaKit/README.md

 # Media Kit
-Collection of resources from prior speaking engagements and guidance on booking Chinasa for speaking engagements.
+Comprehensive media kit, collection of resources from prior speaking engagements, and guidance on booking Chinasa T. Okolo for speaking engagements.

 **Media Contact:** \
 The Brookings Institution \